Well-managed business information is a valuable asset that contributes to good government through:

 The Archives is one of several agencies that assist Australian Government agencies to improve their capabilities and performance in managing their business information.
 The Archives also ensures that Australians, and the global community, have access to the archival collection of the Australian Government.
 Some areas where other agencies provide guidance and advice on managing information include:

-A list of whole-of-government sources – including legislation, policies, standards, advice and guidance – that impact on the information management responsibilities of most Australian Government agencies is available on the National Archives’ website – naa.gov.au.
+Whole-of-government sources – including legislation, policies, standards and advice – that impact on the information management responsibilities of most Australian Government agencies is available on our website.

 Australian Public Service Commission, APS Values and Code of Conduct in Practice, Australian Government, 2016 p.2